derb12/pybaselines/docs/algorithms/polynomial.rst

 loess (Locally Estimated Scatterplot Smoothing)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.loess` (sometimes referred to as "rbe" or robust baseline estimate in literature)
+:func:`.loess` (sometimes referred to as "rbe" or "robust baseline estimate" in literature)
 is similar to `traditional loess/lowess <https://en.wikipedia.org/wiki/Local_regression>`_
 but adapted for fitting the baseline.
 The baseline at each point is estimated by using
 polynomial regression on the k-nearest neighbors of the point, and the effect of outliers